 This talk is offered free to community groups, thanks to the generous support of individuals and groups who have made donations to help us cover costs such as travel for our volunteers.
 If your group is willing and able to assist with a donation to keep this service free, we greatly appreciate your support.

-The Stroke Foundation is a not-for-profit organisation.
-Despite more than 440,000 people living with stroke and a stroke occurring every 10 minutes, we receive very little government funding.
-This program is NOT government funded.
+Stroke Foundation is a not-for-profit organisation.
+More than 445,000 Australians living with stroke and a stroke occurring every 19 minutes.

 What people say about StrokeSafe talks

 “The talk was incredible, total captivating.
 To have her story shared first hand was both an inspiration and an eye-opener.
 It really got us all thinking and talking about the way we look after ourselves.
 And we've changed!
 We stopped buying super salty office snacks, substituting them with organic, healthier alternatives.
 Our exercise regimes have been seriously reinvigorated too.
 Thank you so much for organising this for us, it’s had a huge and very important impact on each and every one of us.”

 "The presenter kept our group interested the whole time, and that’s not always easy.
 Great presentation.”

 "This has been one of our best information nights this club has had for many years.”

 "Very worthwhile presentation.
 The ladies present were very responsive.
 Only positive comments.”